 Reviewer best practices

 Your role as a Reviewer is very important in the communication process.
+Here are some tips to making the most of your role.
 Receiving great feedback is one part of 15Five, but responding to great feedback is another.
 We have listed below some of the best practices that we have collected from our team that will help empower your communication and make the most of 15Five.